Seramas have grown immensely popular over the last decade because of their striking beauty and their incredibly small size!

 A quail sized waterer is best to prevent them from tipping into their bowl and drowning.

-The Serama chicken lifespan is between 7-10 years of age which is exceptional for these bantams.
+The lifespan of Serama chickens is between 7-10 years of age which is exceptional for these bantams.

 Is the Serama Chicken Right for You?